nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq/nuxeo-drive-architecture-recommendations-windows.md

 Resources consumption depends mostly on the third-party application used for file editing as well as the size of the file.
 ### Requirements for Direct Edit
 Nuxeo Drive is tested against Microsoft Office 365 and is therefore our recommendation.
-Direct edit can also be used with alternative Office suites, but has not been tested against them.
+Direct edit can also be used with alternative office suites, but has not been tested against them.

 To use Direct Edit, you should allocate at least **500MB of free memory** for Nuxeo Drive on top of Microsoft Office consumption for direct edit usage or at least **twice the file size** for larger files.